daniel-gcosta/cityalarm/README.md

 # cityalarm
-Implementation of the CityAlarm Emergency Alerting system (and the extension for visual sensing), which were developed in 2019/2020 by Prof. Daniel G. Costa.
+Implementation of the CityAlarm Emergency Alerting system (and an extension for visual sensing), which were developed in 2019/2020 by Prof. Daniel G. Costa.

-The scientific papers associated to this repository are: On the Use of Cameras for the Detection of Critical Events in Sensors-Based Emergency Alerting Systems (https://doi.org/10.3390/jsan9040046), and A Distributed Multi-Tier Emergency Alerting System Exploiting Sensors-Based Event Detection to Support Smart City Applications (https://doi.org/10.3390/s20010170).
+The scientific papers associated to this repository are: A Distributed Multi-Tier Emergency Alerting System Exploiting Sensors-Based Event Detection to Support Smart City Applications (https://doi.org/10.3390/s20010170), and On the Use of Cameras for the Detection of Critical Events in Sensors-Based Emergency Alerting Systems (https://doi.org/10.3390/jsan9040046).

 The CityAlarm implementation is divided in three elements:

-Events Dectection Unit (EDU), Emergencies Processing Unit (EPU) and Emergency Alarms Client (EAC)
+Events Dectection Unit (EDU), Emergencies Processing Unit (EPU), and Emergency Alarms Client (EAC).

-All codes are written in Python3, using some additional libraries
+All codes are written in Python3, using some additional libraries.

 *******************************************************************